You are here

 Advances in Sea Level Rise Modeling

 Our understanding of how coastal habitats will respond to sea level rise has been limited, but is improving.
 To date, most models that project the impacts of sea level rise have simply estimated the amount of flooding or inundation due to sea level rise and storm surge.
 While this is realistic for hard shorelines, like rocky coasts or human-developed or engineered areas, habitats like salt marshes, sandy beaches, and barrier islands have the ability to respond to rising waters more actively in undeveloped areas.
-Newer sea level rise models are beginning to predict these more dynamic responses by combining sea level rise projections with factors including land cover type, coastline elevation or topography, and vertical land movement rates due primarily to glacial subsidence and rebound.
+Newer sea level rise models are beginning to predict these more dynamic responses by combining sea level rise projections with factors including land cover type, coastline elevation or topography, and vertical land movement rates due primarily to glacial subsidence and rebound (i.e., when the weight of a glacier leaves land, the land is able to 'rebound' to a higher elevation).
 These new models show much promise in gaining a better and more realistic understanding of how local habitats will be impacted and respond to sea level rise in Massachusetts.
 Additional information on other types of sea level rise models, ranging from visualization (e.g. NOAA's Sea Level Viewer) and inundation (i.e. "bathtub") models (e.g. SLAMM) to dynamic coastal response models (e.g. Coastal Landscape Response to Sea-Level Assessment), can be found in the Resources list below.

 Related Adaptation Strategies and Actions